dtedesigns/coffeescript-seed-project/README.md

 See [mocha docs](https://github.com/visionmedia/mocha), [chai.js style guide](http://chaijs.com/guide/), and [chai.js API docs](http://chaijs.com/api/).

-Since chai.js is included, you're free to use BDD/TDD style.
+Since chai.js is included, you have the flexibility to use BDD/TDD style.

 If you prefer to write tests in JavaScript, feel free to edit `./test/mocha.opts`.